GServlet/gservlet-site/content/contribute/_index.md

 The documentation comes in various forms:

 * The reference Guide built with [Asciidoctor](http://asciidoctor.org/)
-* The Javadocs APIs documenting the classes of the code base
+* The Javadocs documenting the classes of the code base
 * This website

 You can find all the materials in our code repositories on [Github](https://github.com/GServlet).